MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-retail-teams-templates.md

 Recommended ways to customize the Manager Collaboration template for your organization:

-- If your organization has any internal websites (for example, a SharePoint site) that are relevant for managers, consider pinning them as tabs in a relevant team channel (refer to documentation [here](get-started-with-teams-templates.md) for instructions).
+- If your organization has any internal websites (for example, a SharePoint site) that are relevant for managers, consider pinning them as tabs in a relevant team channel.
+You can take a look at the [Microsoft Teams Template documentation](get-started-with-teams-templates.md) for instructions.

 ## How to use first party templates